Zhaopudark/PSComputerManagementZp/APIs.md

 .DESCRIPTION
     Remove the target path in `$Env:PATH` in the specified level.
 .EXAMPLE
-    Remove-EnvPathByTargetPath -TargetPath 'C:/Program Files/Git/cmd' -Level 'Process'
+    Remove-EnvPathByTargetPath -TargetPath 'C:\Program Files\Git\cmd' -Level 'Process'
-    # It will remove the path 'C:/Program Files/Git/cmd' in the Process level `$Env:PATH`.
+    # It will remove the path 'C:\Program Files\Git\cmd' in the Process level `$Env:PATH`.
 #>
 ```